Automattic/node-canvas/Readme.md

 })
 ```

-## Upgrading from 1.x to 2.x

-See the [changelog](https://github.com/Automattic/node-canvas/blob/master/CHANGELOG.md) for a guide to upgrading from 1.x to 2.x.

-For version 1.x documentation, see [the v1.x branch](https://github.com/Automattic/node-canvas/tree/v1.x).

 ## Documentation

 This project is an implementation of the Web Canvas API and implements that API as closely as possible.
 For API documentation, please visit [Mozilla Web Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 (See [Compatibility Status](https://github.com/Automattic/node-canvas/wiki/Compatibility-Status) for the current API compliance.)
 All utility methods and non-standard APIs are documented below.